The baby name Matteo or Mateo takes traditional Matthew in an on-trend, romance language direction.

 Celebrities from Colin Firth to Ricky Martin have given the name to their sons, a mix of single-T and double-T spellings.

-Strictly speaking, the single t spelling is Spanish – and common throughout the Spanish-speaking world – while the double t is Italian, popular in Italy today.
+It’s worth noting that the single T spelling is common throughout the Spanish-speaking world, while while the double T Matteo is popular in Italy today.

 Would you consider the baby name Matteo for a son?
 Do you prefer it with one T or two?